danfruehauf/NetworkManager-ssh/README.md

 # yum install NetworkManager-ssh-gnome
 ```

 That will set you up with NetworkManager and the traditional GNOME interface.
+I am the current maintainer of the package for Fedora.

 On older versions of Fedora or CentOS, you can run the following after cloning the repository:
 ```